-3 Mistakes Business Owners Make When Hiring a Finance Director
+3 Mistakes Business Owners Make When Hiring a CFO

 As a small business owner, you’ll know the feeling of wearing too many hats.
 You have, at some point or another, been responsible for everything from sales and marketing to customer service and product development.
 Now, your business has scaled and you have hired experts in every department - except for finance.